bchung1/Capital-One-Challenge/README.md

 ![alt text](screenshots/history.png) ![alt text](screenshots/history_example.png)
 <h3>History</h3>
 This page displays all the saved summaries.
-The user can read the summary, original text, remove the summary, or clear the history. <br>
+The user can read the summary, original text, open article in new tab, remove the summary, or clear the history. <br>

 ![alt text](screenshots/howto.png) <br>
 <h3>This page is a very basic set of instructions for this extension.</h3>